 Various online tools are used, with Moodle as the primary LMS platform.
 Online discussions and, increasingly video are used.
-Synchronous technology is not used because of the time zone difficulties, except that Voice Over all courses is the understanding that identity and culture are negotiated through interaction.
+Synchronous technology is not used because of the time zone difficulties, except that Voice Over Internet Protocol (VOIP) is used for research supervision.
+The online discussions help students understand contexts different from their own, while many assignments ask students to examine their own situations in relation to the global context.
+Axiomatic to all courses is the understanding that identity and culture are negotiated through interaction.
 Through their interactions with peers from around the world, who are living and working in different contexts, students learn to understand the teaching of English in different settings from their own current one.